Kot Engenharia

 Kot_Success-story-structural-analysis-of-ore-stacker

-This article will present a successful case study carried out by Kot concerning the structural analysis of a forklift truck.
-Before starting the case study, some basic auxiliary concepts are shown below.
+This article will present a success story by Kot regarding the structural analysis of a forklift.
+Before beginning the case study, some basic supporting concepts are outlined below.

 Basic concepts of structural analysis